jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/launchprojectfor.md

   * `_terminal` is a payment terminal to add for the project.
 * The function can be accessed externally by anyone.
 * The function overrides a function definition from the `IJBController` interface.
-* The function doesn't return the ID of the project that was launched.
+* The function returns the ID of the project that was launched.

 # Body